How many times have you sent an email and waited .... and waited ... and wondered what happened to it? We all have.

 Start typing away.

-Once we click “send now,” the magic begins.
-We’re automatically alerted whenever email recipients open our emails.
-We can use this real-time information to stay on top of work emails, when cold emailing prospects, sending networking emails, and to improve our email efficiency and productivity.
+Once you click “Send,” the magic begins.
+You're automatically alerted whenever email recipients open your emails.
+You can use this real-time information to stay on top of work emails, when cold emailing prospects, sending networking emails, and to improve your email efficiency and productivity.

-And that’s it.
-With four quick steps, you receive the power of knowing what happens after you click send on an email.
+That’s it!
+With four quick steps, you receive the power of knowing what happens after you send an email.